 To get the page-aligned physical address and to get rid of the access bits

-stored in the lower 10 bits, the value will first be right-shifted by ten and
+stored in the lower 10 bits, the value will first be right shifted by ten and

 then left shifted by 12 bits.
-The top most bits are specified to be all zero,
+The topmost bits are specified to be all zero,

 as explained in the fundamentals chapter [Wat+24].